Pediatric bladder stones

 Request an Appointment with codes: Urology

-Refer a Patient with Pediatric Bladder Stones
+Refer a Patient with Bladder stones

-Bladder stones range in size from sand to rocks.
+Bladder stones in Kids - Children's HealthBladder stones range in size from sand to rocks.
 Bladder stones form when the minerals in your child’s urine make crystals and stick together.
 This can happen when there is frequent urine infection, incomplete urine emptying, or prior bladder surgeries.
-If the crystals and sand stay in the bladder for a while, they can grow to be the size of rocks and even a grapefruit.

-What are the signs and symptoms of Pediatric Bladder Stones?
+What are the signs and symptoms of pediatric bladder stones?

-What are the causes of Pediatric Bladder Stones?
+What are the causes of pediatric bladder stones?

 The most common causes and risk factors for bladder stones are:

-How are Pediatric Bladder Stones treated?
+How are pediatric bladder stones treated?

 Usually bladder stones need surgical removal under anesthesia.
 A pediatric urologist will use tiny scopes, lasers and baskets to break and remove the stones.